mudl0rd/mudl0rd/README.md

  * Prefer to do all code, at own pace, in own time.
  * See [this](https://aarongiles.com/dreamm/docs/v30/#faq-opensource) for ideas why no collab.

+## Why some stuff missing?

+ * Legality, to be honest.
+Some involve code modification/hooks of proprietary applications.
+   - This also applies to some app-private APIs being reverse engineered.
+ * Personal reasons (like in WTFweg's case) to keep personal to myself.
+ * Some stuff I don't feel are quality enough (I know its ironic, even for me) to make public.

 ## What do you do?

  * **I am petty enough to do things for myself, my way.
 No matter how wrong the way is to do.**